cfsamson/articles-atomics-in-rust/README.md

 **On the current CPU:**
 In contrast to `Acquire`, any memory operation written before the `Release` memory ordering flag stays before it.
 It's meant to be paired with an `Acquire` memory ordering flag.

-On weakly ordered CPUs it might insert a [memory fence](https://doc.rust-lang.org/std/sync/atomic/fn.fence.html) to assert that the CPU doesn't reorder the memory operations before the `Release` operation so that they happen after it.
+On weakly ordered CPUs the compiler might insert a [memory fence](https://doc.rust-lang.org/std/sync/atomic/fn.fence.html) to ensure that the CPU doesn't reorder the memory operations before the `Release` operation so that they happen after it.
 There is also a guarantee that all other cores which do an `Acquire` must see all memory operations after the `Acquire` and before this `Release`.

 So not only do the operations need to be correctly ordered locally, there is also a guarantee that the changes must be visible to an observing core at this point.